 Yikes!
 Heat for a sore, inflamed muscle?
 Wrong, wrong, wrong.

 Heat is almost always contraindicated for inflamed, strained running muscles.
 Inflammation is heat, I explained, and after you heat up a sore muscle by running, the last thing it needs is more heat which does nothing but prolong the inflammation.
+It could actually mean a visit to alameda physical therapy.

 Ice baby, that’s what he needs.